 Antioch College is grateful to have the support of alumni and friends.
 Student travel grants come from a number of sources including, but not limited to, the Lloyd Family Co-op Fellowship Program, the Leo and Pearl Guzik Student Fellowship Program, the Manuela Dobos Fellowship Fund for International Experiential Learning, and the Donald Young Co-op Travel Fund..

-For more information, on grants for international student travel, contact Richard Kraince, PhD, dean of cooperative, experiential, and international education, at 937-319-0095 or firstname.lastname@example.org.
+For more information, on grants for international student travel, contact Brooke Blackmon Bryan, Dean of Cooperative, Experiential, and International Education; Associate Professor of Writing, Aesthetics & Digital Studies at 937-319-0099 or firstname.lastname@example.org.

 THE LAUNCH CO-OP